Find Cheap Auto Insurance Quotes in Your Area

-A car is declared a “Total Loss” when the cost of repairs would exceed the actual cash value of the car.
-This type of claim is slightly different from other more minor claims, and requires a bit more effort on the part of the insured.
-In this article we will go over all the aspects associated with a total loss.
+A damaged car is declared a "total loss" when the estimated cost of making repairs exceeds the actual cash value (ACV) of the car.
+This type of claim is slightly different from other, more minor claims and requires a bit more effort on the part of the insured person.
+Here's what you need to know about car insurance claims associated with a total loss.

-Next, provided you are not immediately injured, you would file a claim with your insurer as you would any accident.
+Assuming you have these types of coverage in place — and that you are not injured or busy seeking medical care — your first step after the damage occurs would be to file a claim with your insurer as you would for any accident.
 A claims adjuster will come to inspect the vehicle to assess the damage.
-It is here where the total loss designation will be made.
+It is here where the total loss designation will be made, if necessary.

-Per the table above, if you were to crash a Toyota Camry valued at $4,800 in Oklahoma, at least $2,880 (60%) of damage would qualify as a total loss.
-If it were in Colorado on the other hand, there would need to be at least $4,800 worth of damage to be considered total loss.
+For example, if you lived in Oklahoma and crashed your Toyota Camry valued at $4,800 in Oklahoma, at least $2,880 (60%) worth of damage would qualify the car as a total loss.
+If you live in Colorado, though, there would need to be at least $4,800 worth of damage for the car to be considered a total loss.

 - Remove your license plates and personal items